It’s All in the Numbers: How VARs Can Calculate Their CPQ’s ROI

 VARs should take the time to internally assess and calculate these metrics, examining everything from win rates to error costs.
 This will provide a clear picture of how much revenue an automated quoting system could generate annually for their business.
 The numbers speak for themselves, and by presenting these figures, VARs can justify the investment in automation and set the stage for long-term growth.

-For more information on how automated quoting solutions can drive ROI for your business, visit strataVAR.com
+For more information on how automated quoting solutions can drive ROI for your business, contact StrataVAR.

 StrataVAR cookie notice